pablof7z/hl-studio/.roo/rules-code/inventory.md

 - All hooks use the `useCamel` naming convention, and components use PascalCase.
 - All files use 4-space indentation and strict TypeScript.
 - Thread editor now supports local draft persistence: `useThreadDraftPersistence.ts` handles saving/restoring/resetting thread drafts in localStorage, integrated into `ThreadEditor.tsx`.
+- ConfirmationDialog button text logic extracted to `getConfirmationButtonText.ts` utility with explicit handling for proposals, scheduling, and default publishing.
+- Vitest configuration enabled with globals for testing utilities.